-Details of contributions received outside the scope of the individual Groups' Schedules of Contributions are given in the statement about contributions in the respective Groups' Annual Reports and Financial Statements.
+Details of contributions received are given in the statement about contributions in the respective Groups' Annual Report and Financial Statements.
+As there are more than 20 participating Employers, a statement about contributions is not required at a Scheme level.

 Employer related investments